Merril Jessop: Early life

-Jessop was born in Salt Lake City to Richard Seth Jessop, a son of Joseph Smith Jessop, and his wife Ida Johnson.
+Jessop was born in Salt Lake City to Ida Johnson and Richard Seth Jessop, a son of Joseph Smith Jessop.

 Bishop in the FLDS

 Jessop was a lifelong member of the church, as his father and grandfathers were former high-ranking FLDS officials.
 Jessop is connected by a nebulous series of marriages to the Jeffs family; several of Jessop's daughters and at least one of his wives were previously the plural wives of Rulon Jeffs while at least eleven of Jessop's daughters and two of his granddaughters became plural wives to Warren Jeffs, several of them while they were underage.
-One of his daughters, Merrianne, was married to Jeffs three weeks after her twelfth birthday, a ceremony in which Jessop himself presided over.
+One of his daughters, Merrianne, was married to Jeffs three weeks after her twelfth birthday, a ceremony over which Jessop himself presided.
 Another daughter, Naomie, was one of Jeffs' favorite wives and was with him at the time of his capture by police.

 While he was imprisoned, Warren Jeffs reportedly designated William E. Jessop as the rightful successor to the FLDS Church presidency.
 However, William Jessop remained at official church headquarters in Hildale, Utah.
 News reports suggested a possible shift of the church's headquarters to Eldorado, Texas, where a temple has been built by FLDS Church members at the YFZ Ranch.
 As the bishop of the church at YFZ, it appeared that Merril Jessop was the de facto president and the most powerful person in the FLDS Church, until February 2011.

 Jessop was removed as bishop by Jeffs in February 2011.